manzurahmed/manjaro-software-installation-guide/README.md

 # dflux
 "xflux" changes monitor color temperature adaptively to ease eye strain.

-**fluxgui**
+### fluxgui
 Better lighting for Linux.
 Open source GUI for xflux.

-Install using "Add/Remove Software" feature using AUR.
+- Install using "Add/Remove Software" feature using AUR.
+- After completing installation, you should see "f.lux indicator applet".
+Click on it.
+This little app's icon should appear in the panel (like, Windows's taskbar).
+Right-click on it, and choose Preferences.
+In this screen, choose your desired color temperature.
+Finally check the "Autostart f.lux indicator applet" to start automatically when Manjaro starts.

-* Nikon RAW .NEF Driver
+# Nikon RAW .NEF Driver

 To open Nikon's RAW .NEF files in GIMP, install a software, "Darktable".
 It installs a driver that enables .NEF files to be open by GIMP